filosoho/Linux-Totoro-Pomodoro-Timer/README.md

 ## Usage

-1. **Start Timer**: Click the Start button to begin a work session.
+1. **Start Timer**: Click the Start button to begin a work session with default time settings.
+2. **Set Custom Time**: Set custom time using input fields for Work, Short and Long Break.
-2. **Pause/Resume Timer**: Use the Pause and Resume buttons to manage your session timing.
+3. **Pause/Resume Timer**: Use the Pause and Resume buttons to manage your session timing.
-3. **Adjust Volume**: Control the volume in real-time during the session.
+4. **Adjust Volume**: Control the volume in real-time during the session.
-4. **Reset Timer**: Click Reset to reset the timer, checkmark animations and begin a new cycle.
+5. **Reset Timer**: Click Reset button to reset the timer, checkmark animations and begin a new cycle.

-## Customization
+## Customization Code Level

 You can customize various aspects of Totoro-Pomodoro to suit your preferences: